-If the workflow is embedded in the tool, that makes it easier.
+If the workflow is embedded in the PR tool, that makes it easier.
 More automation allows practitioners to focus on goals and not waste time on repetitive and time-consuming tasks.

 It also offers a glimpse of how a brand measures up to its competitors, so they know where they’re winning—and where they need to place more effort.

-As silos come down and the role of today’s public relations pro continues to evolve, look for solutions that cover the spectrum of PR and social to match where a brand is.
+As silos come down and the role of today’s public relations professionals continues to evolve, look for solutions that cover the spectrum of PR and social to match where a brand is.
 A single source, comprehensive and consolidated that encompasses the spectrum of needs today while keeping an eye on the future.